42joonpark/icp/README.md

 3. `./icp --help` for help.
 4. `./icp command` to see available commands.
 5. `./icp [options] [command]` to run command.
+6. By default --human is set to false.
 ### Log
 to see log \
 use `RUST_LOG=info` before `cargo run`\